JohnVinyard/JohnVinyard.github.io/_posts/2019-10-22-cochlea-api-and-example-application.md

 three-dimensional sphere based on perceptual similarity, allowing users to navigate sound "space" using a Google Maps-like interface.

-The API and web app are invite only (for now),
+The API and web app are invite-only (for now),
 [but please reach out](mailto:john.vinyard@gmail.com) if you're interested in giving them a spin (in exchange for some feedback, of course)!